Synthetixio/SIPs/SIPS/sip-15.md

 ## Issuer contract

+---

 #### \_internalBurnSynths()

-When liquidation is flagged on an account and after burning synths, if their c-ratio is now above the `liquidation targer ratio` then we can remove the liquidation flag from the liquidations contract.
+When liquidation is flagged on an account and after burning synths, if their c-ratio is above the `liquidation targer ratio` after burning synths then we can remove the liquidation flag from the liquidations contract.

-If the under collateralised staker has fixed their c-ratio above the liquidation target ratio it should call `liquidations.removeAccountInLiquidation()`.
+If the under collateralised staker has fixed their c-ratio above the `liquidation target ratio` it should call `liquidations.removeAccountInLiquidation()`.

 ## Rationale